Quadratic form: Geometric meaning

 Using Cartesian coordinates in three dimensions, let x = (x, y, z)^{T}, and let A be a symmetric 3-by-3 matrix.
 Then the geometric nature of the solution set of the equation x^{T}Ax + b^{T}x = 1 depends on the eigenvalues of the matrix A.

 If all eigenvalues of A are non-zero, then the solution set is an ellipsoid or a hyperboloid.
-If all the eigenvalues are positive, then it is an ellipsoid; if all the eigenvalues are negative, then it is an imaginary ellipsoid (we get the equation of an ellipsoid but with imaginary radii); if some eigenvalues are positive and some are negative, then it is a hyperboloid.
+If all the eigenvalues are positive, then it is an ellipsoid; if all the eigenvalues are negative, then it is an imaginary ellipsoid (we get the equation of an ellipsoid but with imaginary radii); if some eigenvalues are positive and some are negative, then it is a hyperboloid; if the eigenvalues are all equal and positive, then it is a sphere (special case of an ellipsoid with equal semi-axes corresponding to the presence of equal eigenvalues).

 If there exist one or more eigenvalues λ_{i} = 0, then the shape depends on the corresponding b_{i}.
 If the corresponding b_{i} ≠ 0, then the solution set is a paraboloid (either elliptic or hyperbolic); if the corresponding b_{i} = 0, then the dimension i degenerates and does not come into play, and the geometric meaning will be determined by other eigenvalues and other components of b.
 When the solution set is a paraboloid, whether it is elliptic or hyperbolic is determined by whether all other non-zero eigenvalues are of the same sign: if they are, then it is elliptic; otherwise, it is hyperbolic.